BEST THEME PARKS JUST FOR TODDLERS

 Melissa from Navigation Junkie

-Sesame Place, located in Langhorne, Pennsylvania, just a short 30-minute drive from the fun in Philadelphia, and is the perfect theme park for any Sesame lover!
+Sesame Place, located in Langhorne, Pennsylvania, is just a short 30-minute drive from the fun in Philadelphia, and is the perfect theme park for any Sesame lover!
 The park brings to life your toddler’s favorite Sesame Street characters while also offering plenty of laughs, thrills, and tasty treats!

-Sesame Place is a combination of a theme park with classic, although character themed, amusement rides and a water park to meet all your cooling needs on a hot day.
+Sesame Place is a combination of a theme park with classic, although character-themed, amusement rides and a water park to meet all your cooling needs on a hot day.

 The rides range from a classic wooden roller coaster that features Oscar the Grouch to the Sunny Day carousel to many circular spinning rides that feature Elmo and cookie jars.
 The toddler play area is another great attraction perfect for the youngest traveler in your group!

 The water park is home to plenty of toddler-sized water attractions, including the teeny tiny tidal wave pool, the Count’s Splash Castle, and plenty of water slides.
 Most of the rides can be enjoyed by the whole family, but small children will need a companion.